TZstatsADS/Spring2020-Project1-ZidiHong/README.md

 + Projec title: Hip-Hop Lyrics Generator
 + This project is conducted by Zidi Hong

-+ Project summary: The purpose of this data story is mimicking how a lyrics generator works in somehow to write hip-hop lyrics.
-During the process, I use topic modeling to choose the topic and words in my lyrics, and use sentiment analysis to set the emotion type.
++ Project summary: Nowadays, there are many lyrics generators online.
+You can input any word you want, then get the lyrics in the blink of an eye.
+The purpose of this data story is try to mimic online lyrics generator to some extent.
+During the process, I use topic modeling to choose the topic and words in my lyrics, and sentiment analysis to set the emotion type.
 Then I decide the lyrics length.
-Finally I can get a demo of hip-hop lyrics.
+Finally I get a demo of hip-hop lyrics.

-+ The following questions will be solved:
++ The following questions will be answered:

 + 1.How to choose a topic and related words?